 Part 2: This section covers details about the transporter, such as the transporter ID and vehicle number.

 Whether you want to convey one consignment or numerous consignments in single transportation, the site includes single and consolidated choices under EWB-01 and EWB-02.
-This will be used by both the supplier and the receiver to determine the break-even point.
+E-Waybill will be used by both the supplier and the receiver to determine the status of goods-in-transit.

 Table Of Contents